 Securely Wipe Hard Drive from BIOS and Reinstall Windows

-Can you wipe hard drive from BIOS so as to reinstall Windows or for other purposes?
+Can you wipe hard drive from BIOS to reinstall Windows or format hard drive from bios to boot computer?
 The clear answer is NO, but you can change the BIOS settings and then format hard drive.
+Also, there is a convenient tool to help you wipe your disk.

-Can you wipe hard drive from BIOS?
+Can you wipe the hard drive from BIOS?

 Method 1: Wipe hard drive from boot

 Step 1.
-Shutdown your computer completely and connect your installation media.
-Then, restart your computer, press the prompted key(s) on the initial screen to access BIOS and set this media as the first boot option.
+Shut down your computer completely and connect your installation media.
+Then, restart your computer, press the prompted key(s) on the initial screen to access BIOS, and set this media as the first boot option.

 Step 2.
 Restart your computer and you will be asked if you want to boot from disk, please select this option.